praritagarwal/Visualizing-CNN-Layers/README.md

 ### Trial 4: Activation Maximization with L2 reg. for pixel intensities

   - Taking cue from [this](https://arxiv.org/pdf/1312.6034.pdf) paper, I added an L2 regularizer for the pixel intensities.
 This leads to the introduction of hyperparameter which controls the weightage of the regularizer relative to the activation of the layer/channel.
 I tried various values ranging from 0 to 30 in steps of 5.
 However, the results didn't change much except that the regularizer caused the background of the final image to become suppressed.

+### Trial 5: Activation Maximization with image scaling and L2 reg. for pixel intensities

+  - In this trial I combined image rescaling as was done in Trial 2 and L2 reg. for pixel intensities as was done in Trial 4.

+### Trial 6: Act.
+Max. with image scaling + pxl. intensity reg. + reg. for gradients in the image

+  - As was done in [this](https://arxiv.org/pdf/1412.0035.pdf) paper I included a regularization term for image gradients.

+  - In order to compute image gradients, I created a 2d conv. layer which were initialized with [Scharr filters](https://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/sobel_derivatives/sobel_derivatives.html#formulation).
+This 2d conv. layer acts on an RGB image (i.e. in_channels = 3) and produces 6 out_channels corresponding to the x and y-deirvatives for each of the color channel in the input image

+  - The reg. term simply consists of a root-mean-squared value of all the gradients in the input image.

+  - Given that none of the above trails (1 to 6) produced significantly different results on unit 11 of 'inception4a' layer, I tried to look at unit 225 in trial 6.
+This resulted in an image which contained structures that looked like 'eyes'.